preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: publishing-app-settings-archive.png

-If you don't want automatic termination, just deselect the option.
+If you don't want automatic termination, just keep this option deselected.